Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Revolving Lantern or Trotting Horse Lamp, in Chinese Zou Ma Deng, is a traditional toy with auspicious meanings.

-The earliest paper-cut figures were brave generals riding horses, hence the name Trotting Horse Lamp.
-Later, more types of images with auspicious meanings have been used in making Revolving Lanterns, which are usually used on happy occasions and festivals.
+Later, more images with auspicious meanings were used to make Revolving Lanterns, usually used on happy occasions and festivals.

 Festival Lantern or Hua Deng - To Celebrate

-Since Han Dynasty (202 BC — 220 AD) when people started to celebrate the Lantern Festival, more types of lanterns have been invented by creative people throughout history.
+Since Han Dynasty (202 BC — 220 AD), when people started to celebrate the Lantern Festival, more types of lanterns have been invented by creative people throughout history.

-Mythical Creatures, Mythological World, Deities and Legends, Zodiac Animals, Historical Figures, Landmarks, Auspicious Flowers, Architectural Buildings, Arts and Crafts, almost shapes of everything could be made into beautiful lanterns.
+Mythical Creatures, Mythological World, Deities and Legends, Zodiac Animals, Historical Figures, Landmarks, Auspicious Flowers, Architectural Buildings, Arts and Crafts, almost shapes everything could be made into beautiful lanterns.

 Chinese Phoenix or Fenghuang Shaped Festival Lanterns, Photo by Buxiang Xiedaimade Tuwan.